Updated on: 11/12/2019

 Sexual Abuse Attorneys in Washington

 If you or a loved one has fallen victim to sexual abuse or sexual harassment in Washington State, you may be entitled to financial compensation for the physical and emotional injuries that you have suffered.
-Contact the sexual abuse attorneys at Davis Law Group by calling 206-727-7000 for a free confidential consultation.
+Contact the personal injury attorneys at Davis Law Group by calling 206-727-7000 for a free confidential consultation.